The ability to be in the present moment is a major component of mental wellness

 Starting therapy can feel difficult, particularly if you are used to managing things alone or are uncertain about what you need from the process.

-Whether you are looking for individual therapy, couples counselling or professional supervision, the first step is usually a brief initial telephone conversation where we can discuss what has brought you to therapy and whether the way I work feels like the right fit for you.
+Whether you are seeking individual therapy, couples counselling or professional supervision, the first step is usually a brief introductory conversation.
+This gives us an opportunity to discuss what has brought you here, ask any questions you may have, and consider whether the way I work feels like the right fit for you.

-Sessions are available face-to-face at my office in Ransom Wood, Mansfield, or online via Zoom.
+Sessions are available face-to-face from my practice at Ransom Wood Business Park in Mansfield, or online via Zoom.